Four Communications cuts storage cost and infrastructure with Talon

 “We’re looking at how we give designers and video file editors a better experience and save money on fibre services.
 We want to use Talon software in the UK to give those isolated offices faster file access and cut down on circuit and fibre costs outside of London.
 With Talon software we can optimise the WAN and application usage to continue to cut costs while still providing that local file experience to users.”

-Find out how local file caching with FAST™ and Nutanix solves the challenges around distributed storage
+Find out how local file caching with FAST™ solves the challenges around distributed storage.

 Learn more »